 In our Land Cruiser we have a watertank with filter system so normally it’s not an issue either.
 Due to frost we can’t use the system in winter, and buy a few five-liter bottles that we fill up wherever we can.

 Whether you hike, bicycle, motorcycle, drive a car or backpack around the country, don’t buy bottled water.
 Bring a stainless-steel water bottle and a water filter system.
-There is an amazing selection of small, handy, water filter systems out there, such as MSR water filters or, even smaller, a SteriPen or Lifestraw.
+There is an amazing selection of small, handy, water filter systems out there, such as MSR water filters (we use this one) or, even smaller, a Lifestraw.
 Or carry water purification tablets if weight and space really are a big issue (we do so on our long-distance hikes).
-On the other hand, if you travel in an RV and have sufficient space, this water filter system may work for you.

 The environment will thank you!